 I'm trying to figure out how to turn on the Traffic Collision Avoidance System (TCAS) on a Wilco B777, but I suppose any newer Boeing (767, 757) will operate similarly.

 The manual hardly mentions the existence of the system.
-The feelthere forum makes one metion of it, saying "press the middle, far right button on the radio panel".
-Well there is no panel in the menus identified as "radio panel", but I pulled up the pedestal panel, where the NAV/COMM radio stuff is, but the button help suggests nothing in relation to the TCAS.
+The feelthere forum makes one mention of it, saying "Press the middle, far right button on the radio panel".
+Well, there is no panel in the menus identified as "radio panel", but I pulled up the pedestal panel, where the NAV/COMM radio stuff is, but the button help suggests nothing in relation to the TCAS.

-I found a place called http://www.merriweather.com that details the functions of the B777 panel, and suggested to press in the center button of the ND range selector switch.
-When I do this, the ND changes, and some info pops up at the lower left to indicate the TCAS is on, butthe info in the EICAS(?) still says TCAS OFF. 😞
+I found a place called http://www.merriweather.com that details the functions of the B777 panel and suggested pressing the center button of the ND range selector switch.
+When I do this, the ND changes and some info pops up at the lower left to indicate the TCAS is on, but the info in the EICAS(?) still says TCAS OFF. ?

-Well, to make a long sotry long, while I was flying from KDCA to KJFK, I was trying to fiddle with the buttons on the NAV/COMM section to see what I could do about it, and not paying much attention to my flying.
-I got into an overspeed condition, and put o nthe spoilers, so now I'm seeing OVERSPEED and CONFIG SPOILER on the EICAS, but no TCAS OFF.
-Well, after I slow down and get the spoilers put away, TCAS OFF show up again, but it takes awhile.
-So go and jack around with it like a madman, and have to leave it alone to save the plane again, and this time, I have contacts on the TCAS! 😕
+Well, to make a long story long, while I was flying from KDCA to KJFK, I was trying to fiddle with the buttons on the NAV/COMM section to see what I could do about it, and not paying much attention to my flying.
+I got into an overspeed condition and put the spoilers, so now I'm seeing OVERSPEED and CONFIG SPOILER on the EICAS, but no TCAS OFF.
+Well, after I slow down and get the spoilers put away, TCAS OFF shows up again, but it takes a while.
+So go and jack around with it like a madman, and have to leave it alone to save the plane again, and this time, I have contacts on the TCAS! ?

 How did I do that?
 Is the TCAS a "passive" system that will say "TCAS OFF" if there are no contacts, even when it is enabled?

-Anyone knowledgable about virtual Boeing operations is invited to reply.
+Anyone knowledgeable about virtual Boeing operations is invited to reply.